thegworld/gtx-browser/extensions/docs/component_extensions.md

 ## Component extensions permissions

-Since component extensions are a part of the Chromium browser, they do not have user-facing permissions (the same as the rest of the browser doesn't have user-facing permissions).
+Since component extensions are a part of the GTx Browser browser, they do not have user-facing permissions (the same as the rest of the browser doesn't have user-facing permissions).
 Component extensions can typically be auto-granted any API permission, independent of their manifest (though this is undesired,